 Next, user should select Uncertainty calculation mode.
 Depending on the algorithm, there may be None (no uncertainty calculation), GUF (GF method or fast estimator) or Monte Carlo (numeric Monte Carlo calculation).
 User should also enter desired Level of Confidence for the calculation.
-For Monte Carlo there is also entry Monte Carlo cycles which should be always set to at least 1000 iterations (refer to algorithms manual [7] for optimal setup).
+For Monte Carlo there is also entry Monte Carlo cycles which should be always set to at least 1000 iterations (refer to algorithms manual [8] for optimal setup).
 Control Processing timeout [s] is maximum allowed calculation timeout.
 Note this will work only for GNU Octave as Matlab interface has no abort capability from LabVIEW.
 Also note if the timeout is reached, the TWM will throw an error, but the processing still runs in the GNU Octave, so Octave must be eventually restarted using the Octave/Matlab configuration panel.

 The Monte Carlo calculation has one more advanced option – the Setup Multicore.
 By pressing the button, the panel in Figure A.14 will be shown.
 The default Execution mode is Singlecore, which means all iterations of the Monte Carlo will be performed on a single core.
-Option Multicore uses “parfor” command for Matlab or “pracellfun” package [10] for GNU Octave.
+Option Multicore uses “parfor” command for Matlab or “pracellfun” command from “optim” package [11] for GNU Octave.
 Note the “parcellfun” will not work in Windows in current version of GNU Octave.
-Last option is Multistation, which will work only for GNU Octave and it uses package “multicore” [9] which must be installed and loaded.
+Last option is Multistation, which will work only for GNU Octave and it uses package “multicore” [10] which must be installed and loaded.
 This package is using shared Multistation jobs folder to distribute so called job files, which are then processed by any number of GNU Octave servers that can be started by pressing Start Servers.
 If the operation was successful, the panel shown in Figure A.15 will appear.
 Note all the servers prints to the same console so the content will be most likely unreadable.
 The only purpose is to see the processing is happening and to enable easy termination.
 The servers can be terminated by simply closing their console window.
 This option has significant effect on the performance of Monte Carlo calculation, however it should be used only after the Singlecore was tested and working properly.

 Figure A.14: TWM multicore processing setup panel.